open-telemetry/opentelemetry.io/content/en/blog/2022/how-to-get-started-with-opentelemetry-go.md

 ---
-title: Go Web App & PpenTelemetry Instrumentation
+title: Go Web App Instrumentation
-linkTitle: Go Web App Instrumentation
+linkTitle: Go App Instrumentation
 date: 2022-06-27
 author: Naveh Mevorach (Aspecto)
 canonical_url: https://www.aspecto.io/blog/opentelemetry-go-getting-started/
 ---

-# How to Get Started with OpenTelemetry Go

-In this guide, you will learn hands-on how to create and visualize traces with OpenTelemetry Go without prior knowledge.
+In this blog post, you will learn hands-on how to create and visualize traces with OpenTelemetry Go without prior knowledge.

 We will start with creating a simple to-do app that uses Mongo and the Gin framework.
 Then, we will send tracing data to Jaeger Tracing for visualization.
 You can find all the relevant files in this [Github repository](https://github.com/aspecto-io/opentelemetry-examples/tree/master/go).